 Agape and what it means to love without conditions

 A 7-point plan of how to create a better world among the combined gay and Christian communities.

 Dual Perspective Lee’s dual perspective allows him to write eloquently and from experience.
-He values the Christian community, and faith and spiritual health within the LGBT community, in a way that welcomes the reader to do the same.
+He values the Christian community, faith, and spiritual health within the LGBT community in a way that inspires the reader to do the same.
 Several times while writing this blog post, I had to stop myself from picking up the phone to try to call the author.
-I had the feeling, upon finishing the book, that Mr. Lee was my friend.
+I had the feeling, upon finishing the book, that Mr. Lee was my friend!

 Justin Lee with Caleb Matthews in 2017 at the Gay Christian Network in Pittsberg, PA.

 Author Justin Lee Justin Lee is a gay Christian who was currently the founder and head of the Gay Christian Network (GCN), which holds a conference every year.
 UPDATE: GCN recently changed its name to Q Christian Fellowship.

 “This book helped foster empathic ideals that I had not previously recognized.”

 Lee’s references in Torn span from solemn Bible passages and parables to humorous commercial and South Park references.
 Lee provides a relatable space that is easy-to-read and hard to put down.
 Many times while reading I found myself nodding along or writing comments in the margins.
 Lee’s coverage of the material is thorough and succinct.
 He prioritizes distinguishing his personal perspectives from facts throughout the entire novel.

 This book helped me personally to foster empathetic ideals that I had not previously developed.
 It was a great read and I would highly recommend it , especially for those interested in the Human Empathy Project.
 It is no surprise that much of Lee’s "Seven-Point Plan" includes fostering empathetic conversations among diverse individuals, which is the cornerstone purpose of the Human Empathy Project.